fashberg/WThermostatBeca/Flashing.md

 Direct connection without soldering?

 That's possible using a self printed Pogo Adapter.
-There are some ready to use products called "IC Test Clip" from 3M, but there are only available for 2,54 mm/0.1 inch chips.
+There are some ready to use products called "IC Test Clip" from 3M and other manufactures, but they are all only for 2,54 mm/0.1 inch chips.
 ESP8266 has 2mm raster.
 I could not found anything suitable for ESP Chips.

 Then i've found this one DIY-Version: <https://www.thingiverse.com/thing:4547369>